Anthony15651/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects

-This repository contains my HTML and CSS projects completed through Tech Academy.
+This repository contains my HTML and CSS projects completed through The Tech Academy.